sensu/sensu-docs/content/sensu-go/5.0/guides/prometheus-metrics.md

   type: pipe
 {{< /highlight >}}

-run `sensuctl` to add them to the sensu backend:
+use `sensuctl` to add the check and handler to the sensu backend:

 {{< highlight shell >}}
 sudo sensuctl create -f resources.yml